 German Rum Pot: Fruit Preserved In Rum And Sugar

-Rumptopf or Rum Pot is without a doubt the most famous method of preserving fruit with spirits.
+Rumptopf or Rum Pot is undoubtedly the most famous method of preserving fruit with spirits.
 It has been made for centuries in Germany and Holland.
 It is a mixture of sugar and spirits used to preserve summer fruit harvests for the holidays.

 Rumptopf originated when Naval ships used potent rum to preserve fresh fruit for long voyages.

 Rum Pot is Typically made with rum and a lot of sugar.
 Stored in an opaque crockpot with a lid.
 New layers of fresh fruit and sugar are added at different times as they are harvested.
-Today you can purchase all the fruit at once or use frozen fruit if you want.
+Today you can purchase all the fruit at once or use frozen fruit.

 Sonderjysk Romkrukke Norwegian version of Rumptopf